 How Should a Powerlifting Singlet Fit?

-First of all, you should pick your size according to the manufacturer’s sizing chart, which is typically based on the weight.
+First of all, when choosing a powerlifting singlet, you should pick your size according to the manufacturer’s sizing chart, which is typically based on body weight.

 When you try it on, it should fit tightly, yet it must not constrict your movement, especially when you squat.

-And of course, it shouldn’t be loose, not even around the sides.
-Any loose area might make the whole singlet illegal.
+It shouldn’t be loose, not even around the sides.
+Most singlets aren’t meant to be super comfortable and baggy, as any loose area might make the whole singlet illegal.

 It depends.
 The IPF clearly states that any alteration that violates the approved widths, lengths, or thickness will make the suit illegal for competition.